luxonis/depthai-nodes/tests/integration_tests/README.md

     pickle.dump(expected_output, f)
 ```

+In the end, you should have all the files in the parser-specific directory inside `nn_datas` directory.
+You need to upload the parser directory to the B2 bucket.

 ## Running the tests

 To run the tests, you can use the `main.py` script.
 You can use `--all` flag to test all parsers or test a specific parser with `-p` flag.